EEEManchester/radiation_layer/readme.md

 # How it works

 The plugin layer subscribes to a stamped topic representing ionising radiation, and parses the location (using TF) and intensity of radiation to a cost on the costmap.
-The radiation layer operates at the same resolution and size as the main costmap.
+The radiation layer operates at the same resolution and size as the main costmap, or defined in a yaml file.

 The average radiation value at each costmap cell is maintained, even when the costmap is resized.
 Radiation value can be any units or scale (e.g. counts per second, Sv/hr), as the actual cost is calculated based on upper and lower thresholds.
 Using thresholds allows for the robot to ignore areas of low radiation (e.g. background levels), and completely avoid areas with elevated radiation (e.g. high enough to immediately cause an electronic fault).